Salkantay Trek Glamping Sky Lodge

 During this tour you will hike at different altitudes, so you can expect the temperature to change quickly, especially at high altitude.
 From Howlanders we recommend the 3 layer system, so you can quickly adapt to the weather conditions.

 This is the recommended packing list, please note if you need to bring anything else.
-Remember that the tour offers a luggage transfer service, a duffel bag is provided in which you can leave up to 5 kg, so you can walk lighter.
+Remember that the tour offers a luggage transfer service, a duffel bag is provided in which you can leave up to 11 lb (5 kg), so you can walk lighter.

 - Daypack (20 L approximately)